-For example, if you are driving to visit a customer and are involved in a motor vehicle accident, with injuries requiring more than simple first aid, you have a workers' compensation claim.
-Generally speaking, if you are getting paid for doing what you are doing, and are injured while doing it, you likely have a workers' compensation claim.
+For example, if you're driving to visit a customer and are involved in a motor vehicle accident, with injuries requiring more than simple first aid, you have a workers' compensation claim.
+Generally speaking, if you're getting paid for doing what you are doing, and are injured while doing it, you likely have a workers' compensation claim.

 Commuting is not considered in the course of your employment.
 Therefore, injuries suffered while commuting, with rare exceptions, do not give rise to a workers' compensation claim.

 In many states, these types of conditions and diseases are called "occupational diseases," meaning they are a condition that arose from the conditions of employment over a period of time.
 In other states, they might be referred to as cumulative trauma injuries or repetitive stress injuries or simply slowly developing injuries.

 Many states have regulations regarding stress as a compensable workers' compensation claim.
 Most people experience stress in the workplace to some extent, so you may not have a workers' compensation claim due solely to work-related stress.
-If you believe you have a stress-related workplace injury or condition, talk to your doctor and possibly a lawyer about filing a claim.
+If you believe you have a stress-related workplace injury or condition, talk to your doctor and possibly a workers' comp lawyer about filing a claim.